dshinzie-zz/urllockbox-final/README.md

 # UrlLockBox

-UrlLockBox is a site an index for a user's favorite websites.
+UrlLockBox is an index for a user's favorite websites.
 Users can sign in and create new links that will either mark as read or unread.
 Links that are marked as read will be sent over to a third party application, HotReads, which will then aggregate the most popular links.

 ## Functionality
 ### Sign In